jatin9669/GenAi-us-Hackathon-Cement-Plant-AI-Optimization/README.md

 ## 🚀 Future Enhancements

+- Using streaming inputs for detection through Vision AI (clinker quality prediction and package quality detection).
+We don't have access to live streaming input data for     now.
 - Integrate streaming data pipeline for continuous sensor ingestion using Pub/Sub
 - Add multi-language support for MCP and CementGPT assistants
 - Expand Packaging QC to detect barcode and logo anomalies